frederic-perez/AmE-dictionary/data/dictionary.md

 __zealotry__
 __zealous__
 __zeightgeist__
-__zeitgeist__ _n_ :seven: /TSYTE-gyste/ Zeitgeist refers to the general intellectual, moral, and cultural climate of an era.
+__zeitgeist__ _n_ :eight: /TSYTE-gyste/ Zeitgeist refers to the general intellectual, moral, cultural climate, beliefs, ideas, and spirit of a time and place.
 A German word meaning time spirit, used to mean the spirit of the age. _Although set in the 1980s, the movie reflects the feelings and zeitgeist of today._ _When Jack Nicholson shouted “Here’s Johnny” as he burst through a bathroom door with a fireman’s axe, he was tapping into the American zeitgeist of the time._
 __Zen<sup>1</sup>__ _n_ :two: (zen) (After Zen, a school of Mahayana Buddhism.
 From Japanese zen (meditation), from Chinese chan (meditation), from Pali jhanam (jhanam), from Sanskrit dhyana (meditation).)
 An activity, approach, state of mind, etc., emphasizing intuition and insights, instead of fixation on goals. _You found your Zen in LA._
 __Zen<sup>2</sup>__ _adj_ (zen) Calm, peaceful, unruffled.
 __zenith__ _n_ :three::mega: /ˈzɛnɪθ; _US_ ˈziːnɪθ/ /ZEE-nith/ Zenith refers to the strongest or most successful period of time for a person or thing.